plan-be/iode/doc/source/reports_commands.rst

 .. _syscopyfile:

-COMMAND SYSCOPYFILE
+COMMAND SysCopyFile
 ^^^^^^^^^^^^^^^^^^^

 This function allows the user to copy any file on disk.
-Unlike the :ref:`FileCopyXxx <filecopy>` function, the extension can be anything.
+Unlike the :ref:`FileCopy<...> <filecopy>` function, the extension can be anything.

 .. warning::